B. Wongar: Early life

 Božić grew up in the village of Gornja Trešnjevica, near Aranđelovac, Serbia, then Kingdom of Yugoslavia.
 In the mid-1950s, he started his writing career by writing poetry which he published in the Mlada kultura and the Novi vesnik literary journals.
 He was a member of the "Đuro Salaj" workers-writers group in Belgrade, Yugoslavia.
 At the same time he worked as a journalist in Serbia.
 Yugoslav communists found his writing politically incorrect and banned him from journalism for life.
 In 1958 he moved to Paris, France, where he lived in a Red Cross refugee camp.
-There he met Jean-Paul Sartre and Simone de Beauvoir who helped him to publish his literary works in Les Temps Modernes.
+There, he claims, he met Jean-Paul Sartre and Simone de Beauvoir who helped him to publish his literary works in Les Temps Modernes.

 Literary career

 Božić arrived in Australia in 1960.
 In his search for a job (as a construction worker or miner), he bought a camel in order to cross the Tanami Desert.
 He got lost and was close to death when he was saved by a tribal man.
 Božić lived with tribal Aboriginal people for ten years.
 The name B(anumbir) Wongar, which means morning star and messenger from the spirit world, was said to be given to him by his tribal wife Dumala and her relatives.
 However, he later stated in an interview that "B." is in recognition of his Serbian name.

 From Dumala he learned about Aboriginal poetry and their traditional way of life in the bush.
 This way he was introduced to the Aboriginal culture that had been suppressed and delegitimized by British colonial power for centuries.
 His book The Track to Bralgu is a collection of stories based on traditional Aboriginal stories belonging to the Yolngu people of Arnhem Land, NT, Australia.
 The book was translated into French as Le Chemin du Bralgu, from the original manuscript and published in Les Temps Modernes (1977), a magazine which was edited by Sartre and de Beauvoir.
 When the book appeared in the English edition a year later, it heralded a new genre of creative writing and brought international fame to the author.
-In Australia, however, Wongar was criticized for his portrayal of Aboriginal people, and there was a campaign to discredit his work as fake.
+In Australia, however, Wongar was criticised for his portrayal of Aboriginal people, and there was a campaign to discredit his work as fake.

 He was not allowed to stay any longer in the Northern part of Australia and had to move to Melbourne.
 His wife Dumala and the children were to follow but they died from drinking water from a poisoned well, as claimed later in Dingoes Den, his autobiography (at the end of Chapter 12).